 The Best Uses of The IHG Free Anniversary Night in 2019

 Free hotel night certificates that come with co-branded credit cards can pack a huge punch, easily justifying the card’s annual fee.
-And the certificates issued by the co-branded Chase IHG credit cards have long been one of the best deals in the world of points and miles.
+And the certificate issued by the IHG Rewards Club Premier Credit Card has long been one of the best deals in the world of points and miles.

 Just for holding the card and paying the $49 or $89 annual fee (depending on which version of the card you have), you would get a free night certificate to use at any property in the IHG portfolio.
 You could easily get five to 10 times the value out of the free night versus what you were paying for an annual fee.